hexatomic/hexatomic/paper.md

 There is extensive documentation, including documentation for maintenance processes, changes in maintenance, and revival after periods without maintenance.
-*Hexatomic* will also be supported in the future through the long-term software maintenance and research software engineering position at the corpus linguistic working group at Humboldt-Unviersität zu Berlin.
+*Hexatomic* will also be supported in the future through a long-term software maintenance and research software engineering position at the corpus linguistics working group at Humboldt-Unviersität zu Berlin.

-Developed as a platform, *Hexatomic* will be used for annotating the RIDGES Herbology corpus [@ridges], a diachronic corpus of historic herbal texts,  and is also planned to be used for the various corpora of the Deutsch Diachron Digital projects[^ddd], which create a reference corpus for historical German texts for different time periods.
+Developed as a platform, *Hexatomic* will be used for annotating the RIDGES Herbology corpus [@ridges], a diachronic corpus of historic herbal texts.
+It is also planned for use for the various corpora of the Deutsch Diachron Digital projects[^ddd] that create a reference corpus for historical German texts for different time periods.
-To support these annotation projects and also other use cases, we plan to develop a specialized editor for different aligned tokenization layers of the same texts [@multipletokenization].
+To support these annotation projects along with other use cases, next development steps include:

+- A specialized editor for different aligned tokenization layers of the same texts [@multipletokenization].
-Also, adding support for playing aligned audio and video files (which can already be linked and aligned in the data model) would make Hexatomic applicable to multi-modal and multi-layer corpora like RUEG [@rueg].
+- Adding support for playing aligned audio and video files, which can already be linked and aligned in the data model.
+This will make Hexatomic applicable to multi-modal and multi-layer corpora such as RUEG [@rueg].

-Hexatomic would simplify their currently complex workflow, where different annotations are created in different tools and need to be merged, which is an error-prone process.
+Through its current and new features, Hexatomic can greatly simplify complex linguistic annotation workflows, through avoiding the arduous and error-prone process of using different tools for different annotations and merging subsequently.

 [^ddd]: <http://www.deutschdiachrondigital.de/>